eu-digital-identity-wallet/eudi-doc-standards-and-technical-specifications/docs/technical-specifications/ts11-interfaces-and-formats-for-catalogue-of-attributes-and-catalogue-of-schemes.md

  <img align="right" height="50" src="https://raw.githubusercontent.com/eu-digital-identity-wallet/eudi-srv-web-issuing-eudiw-py/34015dc3c6f52529a99e673df1d4fa69d50f7ff5/app/static/ic-logo.svg"/><br/>

-# Specification of interfaces and formats for the catalogue of attributes and the catalogue of schemes
+# Specification of interfaces and formats for the catalogue of attributes and the catalogue of schemas

 ## Abstract

-The present document specifies the interfaces and formats of European Commission’s catalogue of attributes and catalogue of schemes required by the [European Digital Identity Regulation (EU 910/2014)](https://eur-lex.europa.eu/eli/reg/2014/910/oj/eng).
-Specification includes data models and applicable application programming interfaces (APIs) for management of machine-readable attestation of attributes schemes.
+The present document specifies the interfaces and formats of European Commission’s catalogue of attributes and catalogue of schemas required by the [European Digital Identity Regulation (EU 910/2014)](https://eur-lex.europa.eu/eli/reg/2014/910/oj/eng).
+Specification includes guidance on Attestation Rulebooks, attestation type data models and applicable application programming interface (API) for management of machine-readable attestation schemas.

-Management of attribute schemas for the core attributes listed in Appendix VI of the [European Digital Identity Regulation (EU 910/2014)](https://eur-lex.europa.eu/eli/reg/2014/910/oj/eng) is proposed to be handled through the European Commission's common OOTS services and infrastructure.
-This specification defines the data model to be used, and refers to the ETSI technical specification 119 478 regarding implementation of the verification interface towards authentic sources in member states.
+Management of attribute schemas for the core attributes listed in Appendix VI of the [European Digital Identity Regulation (EU 910/2014)](https://eur-lex.europa.eu/eli/reg/2014/910/oj/eng) is proposed to be handled through the European Commission's OOTS services and infrastructure.
+This specification defines the data model to be used, and refers to the OOTS Common Services eDelivery and ETSI technical specification 119 478 regarding implementation of the verification (and retrieval) interface towards authentic sources in member states.

 ### [GitHub discussion](**~https://github.com/eu-digital-identity-wallet/eudi-doc-standards-and-technical-specifications/discussions/428~**)